guanfeix/mysite/README.md

-this is a Django RESTframework
+this is a Django RESTframework--FROM offical Document